 Tall Timbers Research Station

 The mission of Tall Timbers Research Station & Land Conservancy is to foster exemplary land stewardship through research, conservation, and education.
-The primary research focus of the organization is the ecology and management of fire-dependent ecosystems and wildlife, including bobwhite quail, in the Southeastern Coastal Plain.
+The primary research focus of the organisation is the ecology and management of fire-dependent ecosystems and wildlife, including bobwhite quail, in the Southeastern Coastal Plain.
 Tall Timbers conservation efforts are dedicated to helping protect the distinctive rural landscape of South Georgia and North Florida and its traditional land uses.

 Theodore Roosevelt Conservation Partnership